Composing Ricoh Z1 Exposures

 Setting White Balance

 Select an exposure that provides a good preview of the scene.
 Select the Kelvin based on the Kelvin chart and your preference.
-Make sure the Kelvin value is providing the true color of the scene.
+Make sure the Kelvin value is providing the true colour of the scene.

 Apply Kelvin To All Exposures